Autodesk/bionano-wetLabAccelerator/README.md

 ## Wet Lab Accelerator

+Wet Lab Accelerator is a tool for researchers working in synthetic biology and virology, allowing users to design robotic wet lab protocols using a visual UI — no coding or scripting required.
+Users can create a protocol from scratch, or use a template experiment provided.
+Set up each step of a protocol using graphical visualizations of wet lab containers, and interact with results through dynamic visualizations.
+Often-used settings can be parameterized to ease running of variations on the same protocol.

+When you are ready to run your protocol, Wet Lab Accelerator generates the vendor-specific code and verifies it.
+Any issues are clearly highlighted so you can quickly find and correct them.
+Wet Lab Accelerator is seamlessly integrated with Transcriptic, our first automation partner.

+### Installation

 To get it running you'll need to install (might need to sudo):

 - node + npm: http://nodejs.org/